Convex-Dev/design/docs/overview/faq.md

 - Security from malicious actors with cryptographic techniques
 - Decentralised ownership of accounts, including the ability to control digital assets and currencies
 - Ability to deploy and execute secure smart contract code
-- Transactions are grouped into Blocks
+- Transactions are grouped into blocks

 Technically however it's not implemented as a blockchain (in the sense that there is a linked list of blocks where each block contains the hash of a previous block).
 The Convex consensus algorithm creates an *ordering* of blocks, but the cryptographic hashes used to secure this ordering are kept outside the blocks themselves.
 This gives us a big advantage, as blocks can be submitted and processed by peers concurrently without having to first determine the hash of preceding block(s).